Amazon Prime Video has just launched in India, and have started on the wrong foot by censoring 30 minutes from an episode of The Grand Tour.

 The Parents Television Council haveurged ABC to reconsider using profanity in the title of a TV show in development, Holy Sh*t .
 PTC President Tim Winter spouted:

 ABC's primetime programs have become a home for explicit, vulgar, and sexualized language, and this new show's title is yet more evidence that Disney-owned ABC is going in the wrong direction.
-Beyond whether the vulgar title would run afoul of the
+Beyond whether the vulgar title would run afoul of

-and in network promos when families are watching other ABC programming.
+marketing materials, and in network promos when families are watching other ABC programming.

 Surely, ABC should have learned from experience that using profanity in a show title won't ensure a program's financial success.
-ABC and CBS have each attempted to use profanity in a program title and both attempts resulted in advertiser embargoes, and
+ABC and CBS have each attempted to use profanity in a program title and both attempts resulted in advertiser

-in only one season of each of those shows.
+embargoes, and in only one season of each of those shows.

-With ABC Entertainment President Channing Dungey saying just last week that 'in recent history we haven't paid enough attention to some of the true realities of what life is like for everyday Americans in our dramas,' we have to wonder why ABC would
+With ABC Entertainment President Channing Dungey saying just last week that 'in recent history we haven't paid enough attention to some of the true realities of what life is like for everyday Americans in our dramas,' we have to wonder why ABC

-immediately alienate those families with this show title.
+would immediately alienate those families with this show title.

 ABC should immediately change the title in order to protect children from this explicit language.